we-make-software/tech/README.md

 This raises questions, how often should we check, how fast should the check be.
 RAM is fast, but not infinitely fast.
 A function might still be running, or maybe it is time to start a new function in another thread to speed things up.
 It is all about making choices, when to check, when to execute, and in what order.

+When we talk about a network card, we don’t know what protocols the user will use, and we can’t say “you must use this software.”
+We need to balance flexibility so the user can choose their own setup, like turning off a mail system or using other services.
+It is entirely up to the user, because different people have different views on networking.

+My approach is to stick with the Linux network layer 2 using netfilter and `sk_buff`.
+Linux already provides a very good system that works from almost nothing up to 10 Gbit or higher on a network card.
+This way, user-space is where slow or badly written code belongs, slow areas like Python, C#, PHP, C++, and so on, while critical packet handling stays fast and reliable in c.

+We have TX and RX.
+TX stands for transmit, which is outgoing data from your system.
+RX stands for receive, which is incoming data to your system.
+Since we work at Layer 2, we can basically call it incoming and outgoing traffic.